-Information is available at www.mass.gov/info-details/emergency-preparednessfor-pets-and-animals.
-To learn more about shelters and pets, visit the State webpage at smartma.org/disaster-animal-response-teams-dart/.
+Information is available at www.mass.gov/info-details/emergency-preparedness-for-pets-and-animals.
+To learn more about shelters and pets, visit the State of Massachusetts Animal Response Team's Disaster Animal Response Team webpage at smartma.org/disaster-animal-response-teams-dart/.